hseag/evidense/README.md

 9. Measure the cuvette with sample
 10. Calculate the concentration of the sample
 11. Move the cuvette out off the eviDense module
-12. Aspirate the sample back into the tip
-13. Dispose the cuvette
+12. Dispose the tip with attached cuvette
-14. Process the sample further according to your needs

 A detailed description can be found at TBD.